Contents

 PIC

-In order to find the result for the shear stress, click on the ‘Report’ button.
-The shear stress τk2 at spring force F2 is = 636,62 N/mm2 .
+The calculation report provides the result for the shear stress.
+Click the button ‘Report’ to open the calculation report.
+The shear stress τk2 for the spring force F2 is = 636,62 N/mm2 .

 PIC